Skip to main content

 Answers for private customers

 The Knowledge Base for private customers is already largely up to date.
-A few individual articles are currently being revised and will be updated shortly.
-We thank you for your understanding and look forward to providing you with the latest information on using mailbox.
+A few individual articles are currently being revised and adapted.
+We thank you for your understanding and look forward to providing you with up-to-date information on using mailbox.

 Where can I find the PIN for external users